Argel-Tal/NZPoliceUtilities/README.md

 ## _WFH to do_
 - Convert this to binaries so it can be loaded wihtout Rtools 🙄😠
-- compile with the "read csv" function
+- compile with the "return filepath" function

 # Credits
 ## Author(s):